nikhilindikuzha1/nikhilindikuzha1/README.md

 - Logging.
 - Documentation.

-NOTE: If you are using code in your submission that was not written by you, please be sure to attribute it to it's original author.
+_Note: If you are using code in your submission that was not written by you, please be sure to attribute it to its original author._

 ## Bonus points
 - Config management.